jcbastosportela/PyKNyX/design/v2_knxd.rst

 of 7 that's never decremented is a bad idea. pnkyx always decrements the hop counter.

-API Changes in the MoaT version
+API Changes in the knxd version
 ===============================

 ETS